BIT-AQH/Graph-Understanding-Multimodal-Benchmark/README.md

 ```
 Graph-Understanding-Multimodal-Benchmark/
+├── eval/
+│   ├── eval.jsonl         # All instructions with groudtruth used in evaluation
+│   ├── gemini.jsonl       # All evaluation instructions with answers from Gemini
+│   └── gpt-4v.jsonl       # All evaluation instructions with answers from GPT-4V
+|
+├── test/
+│   ├── test.jsonl         # All instructions used in test (both English and Chinese)
+│   ├── test_en.jsonl       # English testing instructions
+│   └── test_zh.jsonl       # Chinese testing instructions
+|
-├── instructions/
+├── train/
-│   ├── train.jsonl         # All instructions used in training (include English and Chinese)
+│   ├── train.jsonl         # All instructions used in training (both English and Chinese)
-│   ├── train_en.jsonl       # English instructions corresponding to English images
+│   ├── train_en.jsonl       # English training instructions
-│   └── train_zh.jsonl       # Chinese instructions corresponding to Chinese images
+│   └── train_zh.jsonl       # Chinese training instructions
 └── README.md
 ```